Remote Voting in Haiti’s 2026 Elections: Opportunities, Risks, and Lessons from Global Models

 There are many ways that countries allow their citizens to vote remotely in elections.
 Some examples include:

-• Absentee voting: Voters deliver physical ballots via post or vote in foreign embassies or consulates outside the country
+Absentee voting: Voters deliver physical ballots via post or vote in foreign embassies or consulates outside the country

-• Online voting: Voters cast their votes through a website
+Online voting: Voters cast their votes through a website

-• Mobile/email voting: Voters send votes via text, email, and other methods
+Mobile/email voting: Voters send votes via text, email, and other methods

 Estonia I-Voting & Security Measures

-Kenya is another trailblazer in election innovation.
-The Kriegler Commission in Kenya instituted the adoption of a biometric registration system to ensure the identities of voters.
-The results of this initiative included removing over 1 million deceased voters from the electoral register.
-The country has also deployed the Kenya Integrated Electoral Management System, which comprises the biometric voter registration, the electronic voter identification, and the results transmission system during tallying in Kenyan elections.
+Kenya is also a leader in election innovation.
+The Kriegler Commission in Kenya implemented a biometric registration system to verify voters' identities.
+This initiative led to removing over 1 million deceased voters from the electoral register.
+The country has also implemented the Kenya Integrated Electoral Management System, which includes biometric voter registration, electronic voter identification, and results transmission during tallying in Kenyan elections.
+India, the world's largest democracy, conducts national elections that involve mobilizing hundreds of millions of voters.
+Recently, India has been exploring the use of blockchain technology to facilitate remote voting.
+A proof of concept for a blockchain system to enable remote voting was recently developed under the guidance of the Election Commission of India.

 Opportunities from Remote Voting